v4resk/GitHunt/README.md

 </p>
 GitHunt is a Python tool for detecting sensitive data exposure in GitHub repositories.
 Leveraging GitHub's powerful search functionality, it scans for private keys, credentials, authentication tokens, API keys, and more.

-  > [!NOTE]
-> As of `March 11, 2024`, secret scanning and push protection will be enabled by default for all new user-owned public repositories that you create.

-> [!WARNING]
-> **⚠️ DISCLAIMER**
->
-> THIS PROJECT IS ONLY FOR ***SECURITY RESEARCH*** AND REMINDS OTHERS TO PROTECT THEIR PROPERTY, DO NOT USE IT ILLEGALLY!!
+THIS PROJECT IS ONLY FOR ***SECURITY RESEARCH*** AND REMINDS OTHERS TO PROTECT THEIR PROPERTY, DO NOT USE IT ILLEGALLY!!
->
-> The project authors are not responsible for any consequences resulting from misuse.
+The project authors are not responsible for any consequences resulting from misuse.

 ## Installation